-While state boarding schools are well-established, boarding at a sixth-form college is a relatively rare concept.
+While state boarding schools are well established, boarding at a sixth-form college is a relatively rare concept.
 Each year, state boarding schools regularly outperform other state schools with a good number topping academic league tables around the country.
 The combination of the excellent state-funded education and a boarding community enables pupils to make the most of their talents and abilities.
-However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college is a more adult environment and only has pupils who are between 16 and 19 years.
+However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college only has pupils who are between 16 and 19 years.

-Admission to a state boarding school is mainly for pupils who hold a full UK or European Union passport.
-Sixth-form colleges and FE colleges can apply for a Tier 4 Sponsor Licence to attract international pupils to study their Level 3 (usually A level) qualifications.
-Of the 136 state-funded colleges that appear on the Government Register of Tier 4 Visas holders (dated 8 December 2017), 22 of them are sixth-form colleges.
-Many of these sixth forms offer homestay accommodation to their pupils but only two offer full boarding facilities, operated by the college – Bexhill Sixth Form College and Richard Huish College.
-Several FE Colleges offer boarding, but they are still in the minority.
+Admission to a state boarding school is for pupils who hold a full UK passport.
+Sixth-form colleges and FE colleges can apply for a Sponsor Licence to attract international pupils to study their Level 3 (usually A level) qualifications.
+Many of these sixth-form colleges offer homestay accommodation to their pupils but a few offer full boarding facilities, operated by the college, including Richard Huish College.
+Several FE colleges offer boarding, but they are still in the minority.

-Sixth-form boarding at a state college is also an option for UK pupils who travel long distances daily to study at an outstanding college.
+Sixth-form boarding at a state college is also an option for UK pupils who travel long distances daily.
 Flexi-boarding or weekly boarding is a great option when a late sports fixture or exam preparation needs to take priority.
-Many of our pupils live rurally – parents see the advantages of flexi-boarding while pupils were excited by the opportunity of becoming more independent.
+Many of our pupils live rurally – parents see the advantages of flexi-boarding while pupils are excited by the opportunity of becoming more independent.

 Boarding at sixth form can be affordable if you expand your search criteria to include the state sector.
-Many state boarding schools have specific areas of expertise you may wish to access, such as the superb links with Bath Rugby Club at Beechen Cliff School.
+Many state boarding schools have specific areas of expertise you may wish to access, such as links with Huish Tigers Basketball Club, Bristol Bears Rugby and Somerset Country Cricket Club at Richard Huish College.
 Your child will have the best of both worlds – the benefits of a dynamic college environment bringing together large numbers of talented and aspirational young people who can explore their independence, while still providing a controlled and safe college environment.